 Your product does not exist in a vacuum.
 You have competitors.
 It's important to see what they are doing.
 Go to Etsy, Amazon, or other platforms.
 Search for products similar to yours.

 This does not mean you should copy their prices.
 If your product is much higher quality, you can charge more.
-If you are just starting, you might price a little lower to attract initial customers.
 Market research helps you understand what customers are willing to pay.

 Step 4: Factor in Platform Fees